ammarkandel/Twitter-Clone/README.md

 # Twitter-Clone

-### This project to explore more about rails and devise gem
+### This project to explore about rails and devise gem